 This post contains affiliate links which help to support this blog at no additional cost to you.

 This year I made several Spring wreaths – and gave most of them away!

 Now that the weather is finally turning a bit warmer, I ironically find myself in need of a new Spring wreath for my front door.
 So of course it was a great time for me to create a wreath design I have wanted to make for some time, a dog paw shaped wreath!

 This wreath design on my door should come as no surprise for anyone who visits my home and knows our love for dogs around here.

-And what better flower to use on a dog paw shaped wreath but dogwood blossoms just in time for the Spring season!
+And what better flower to use on a dog paw shaped wreath but dogwood blossoms just in time for the Spring and Easter season!

-Dogwood flowers and a dog paw shaped wreath for Spring.
+Dogwood flowers and a dog paw shaped wreath for Spring for the front door.

 I ordered a pack of grapevine wreaths from Amazon that had two 12″ wreaths, and four 6″ wreaths.
 These were the perfect sizes to make a dog paw wreath.